Sovereign-Labs/sovereign-sdk/examples/demo-stf/README.md

 where you can inject custom "hooks".

 There are two kind of hooks:

-`ApplyBlobTxHooks`:
+`ApplyBlobTxHooks` with the following methods:
-1. Invoked immediately before each transaction is processed.
+1. `pre_dispatch_tx_hook`: Invoked immediately before each transaction is processed.
 This is a good time to apply stateful transaction verification, like checking the nonce.
-2. Invoked immediately after each transaction is executed.
+2. `post_dispatch_tx_hook`: Invoked immediately after each transaction is executed.
 This is a good place to perform any post-execution operations, like incrementing the nonce.

-`ApplyBlobSequencerHooks`:
+`ApplyBlobSequencerHooks` with the following methods:
-1. At the beginning of the `apply_blob` function, before the blob is deserialized into a group of transactions.
+1. `lock_sequencer_bond `Invoked at the beginning of the `apply_blob` function, before the blob is deserialized into a group of transactions.
 This is a good time to ensure that the sequencer is properly bonded.
-2. At the end of the `apply_blob` function.
+2. `reward_sequencer` invoked at the end of the `apply_blob` function.
 This is a good place to reward sequencers.

 To use the `AppTemplate`, the runtime needs to provide implementation of these hooks which specifies what needs to happen at each of these four stages.